TryGhost/Zapier/README.md

 Notes:
 - there is a `.nvmrc` file in this project if you have `nvm` auto-switching enabled

+## Ghost version support

+Zapier checks the version of Ghost when authenticating to ensure that the API supports the required webhooks endpoints and other features.
+This is done by fetching the `/ghost/api/v0.1/configuration/about/` endpoint.

+When a new major version of Ghost is released the [supported version string](https://github.com/TryGhost/Ghost-Zapier/blob/master/authentication.js#L3) must be updated!

 ## Local Testing

 - `zapier test` will run the tests, you _have_ to be running node 6.10.2